 Paper goods have come such a long way.
 Whenever we’re hosting I love to find paper plates that are designed to match our theme.
 They’re cute, affordable and make cleanup extra simple.
 Paper goods are recyclable so it makes for a great sustainable option as well.

 You don’t have to do the cleanup alone.
 Before the entertainment begins, give everyone in your family their own designated role in the cleanup crew.
 You’ll need someone to wash the dishes, take the trash out, clean the counters and floors, and clean/restock the bathrooms.
 Dividing the workload means that things will get done quicker.
 This always helps to take a huge load off of my shoulders because the cleanup gets done even faster and I can rest easy knowing that I’m going to bed with a clean home.
 If we’re having a larger gathering than normal, sometimes hiring a cleaning company to do the cleanup after is a great idea.

 7. Clean as you go.

 Prep work is a lot of work.
 If you’re preparing all of the dishes at home, you’ll want to make sure that you’re washing dishes as you move along.
 Don’t be afraid to ask someone to help with this as well.
-We always keep Scott® Paper Towels on hand any time we are planning to have people over.
-When we’re hosting people in our home, spills are unavoidable.
-Scott® Brand’s absorbent paper towels feature unique ridges that quickly and effectively soak up messes.
+We always keep plenty of paper towels and cleaning supplies on hand any time we are planning to have people over.
+When we’re hosting people in our home, messes are unavoidable.
 If you’re in a pinch, here’s a few tips that can help you declutter quickly.